On the offensive

 BSIF considers the ability to acquire solar and wind portfolios jointly as a competitive advantage based on its recent experience in reviewing purchase opportunities.

-The secondary market for wind is thought to be deep, and certain segments are less competitive than others.
+The secondary market (buying and selling of operational projects) for wind is deep, and certain segments are less competitive than others.
 BSIF has bids in place on operational subsidised onshore wind assets and the investment adviser is expected to remain focused on reviewing opportunities provided by the secondary market.

 Concerning wind, BSIF believes it can extract higher returns by making use of the investment adviser’s existing asset management infrastructure.
 The power sales strategy has been successful over the fund’s lifetime and the sophisticated technical asset management infrastructure (discussed in detail in our initiation note) can be applied to wind initially, as well as to other technologies going forward.